slaclab/sdf-docs/accounts-and-access.md

 # Accounts and Access

-!> Please note that we are effectively treating the design and implementation of SDF as a green field deployment.
-As such certain technologies and tools may not be available.
-Please [contact us](contact-us.md) if you wish for anything to be added or removed.

 ## How do I get access to SDF?

 If you are a SLAC employee, affiliated researcher, or user facility user, you are eligible for a SDF account.